 There are few things in this world I love more than coffee.
-If you gave me the choice between giving up coffee and seeing my brothers for the rest of my life...
+If you gave me the choice between giving up a morning coffee and seeing my brothers for the rest of my life...
 I would probably give them a hug and say adios.

 Here's another weakness of mine: putting half and half in my coffee.
 It's so good, right?
 So what happens when you decide to hop on the keto train?
 Can you still enjoy that perfect, flavor-brightening, swirling magical goodness?

-Yes — plain half and half without additives contains just 0.6 grams of carbs per tablespoon, which can easily be worked into a standard ketogenic diet of up to 50 grams of carbs per day.
+Yes — plain half-and-half without additives contains just 0.6 grams of carbs per tablespoon, which can easily be worked into a standard ketogenic diet of up to 50 grams of carbs per day.

 If you're particularly close to your carb limit for the day, try one of the keto-friendly creamer alternatives below, several of which contain zero grams of net carbs per serving.